-Prescott et al recently described the increase of food allergy as the second wave of the allergy epidemic, with the first wave occurring 50 years ago with asthma and allergic rhinitis.
+Prescott et al28 recently described the increase of food allergy as the second wave of the allergy epidemic, with the first wave occurring 50 years ago with asthma and allergic rhinitis.
 All healthcare professionals, therefore, will need to become more familiar with food allergic conditions.
-There is a general recognition that education on both recognition and management of CMPA is key to improving the delay in initiation of suitable treatment.
+There is a general recognition that education on both recognition and management

-A recent survey in dietetic competencies related to food allergy in the UK, Australia and North America, found that many dietitians did not feel competent in developing an elimination diet, food challenges and managing feeding difficulties.Reeves et al together with the Food Allergy Specialist Group of the British Dietetic Association, developed a one-day competencybased study day on CMPA.
+A recent survey in dietetic competencies related to food allergy in the UK, Australia and North America, found that many dietitians did not feel competent in developing an elimination diet, food challenges and managing feeding difficulties.29 Reeves et al30 together with the Food Allergy Specialist Group of the British Dietetic Association, developed a one-day competencybased study day on CMPA.
 The results of that study day have indicated this as a useful format to improve both knowledge and competencies in CMPA.
 The course is currently run through the BDA in different areas of the UK (www. bda.uk.com/publications/events/160601cma) and has repeatedly yielded positive results.
-However, it is important to note that the majority of children will first present to their general practitioner and/or health visitor.
+However, it is important to note that the majority of children will first present to their general practitioner and / or health visitor.
 It is, therefore, crucial that education is focused on the healthcare professionals who will be the first port of call for parents.
 The challenge is to make the education easily accessible, time effective and practical within the current financial climate.